asflierl/sglicko2/README.md

 ### Setup

-Version 1.3 is currently available for Scala 2.10, 2.11 and 2.12.0-M3.
-To use it in your [SBT](http://scala-sbt.org) project, add the following to your build definition:
+Version 1.4 is currently available for Scala 2.11 and 2.12.
+The last version to support Scala 2.10 was 1.3.
+To use this library in your [SBT](http://scala-sbt.org) project, add the following to your build definition:

 ```scala
 resolvers += "jcenter" at "http://jcenter.bintray.com"